Popmotion/popmotion/docs/learn/basics/velocity-and-physics.md

 A core feature of Popmotion is the ability for some animations (`decay`, `physics` and `spring`) to take a `velocity` parameter.

-`velocity` affects them to create smooth transitions between animations.
+`velocity` changes each of these animations in a way that feels natural and visceral.
+By accepting the velocity of a previous animation we create smoother transitions between animations.

 When we take this `velocity` from pointer input, it allows the user to directly affect animations with their own force leading to natural and playful interactions.

 ## Inspect velocity

-But how do we get this `velocity`?
+But how do we get `velocity`?

 Popmotion provides a special type of reaction called `value`.